johanberntsson/ozmoo/documentation/manual/manual.md

 These parameters can be used to add up to four lines of text to the splash screen.

     -sw:nnn
 This sets the number of seconds that Ozmoo will pause on the splash screen.
 The default is three seconds if no text has been added, and ten seconds if text has been added.
+A value of 0 will remove the splashscreen completely.

 Example: